zlebruh/time-sched/README.md

   // requestAnimationFrame based means...
   // navigating to another tab stops the execution.
   // Use "true" if you need your tasks to run in the background
+  // This is an optional parameter that defaults "false"
   keepAlive: true,
 }).start();
 ```